How to fill out Greenhouse application forms: a complete field-by-field guide

 Step 1: Read the job description carefully before you upload anything.
 Note the key requirements, tools, and any custom application questions the form will ask.
 This shapes how you'll talk about your experience in the structured fields.

 Step 2: Upload your resume.
-Use a PDF, not a Word document — Greenhouse parses both, but PDFs render more reliably.
+Prefer a PDF if you have the choice — PDFs preserve formatting consistently, while Word documents can render differently depending on the version of Office used to open them.
 If you have multiple resume versions, upload the one most tailored to this specific job.

 Step 3: Audit every auto-filled field.
 Don't trust the parser.
 Scroll through work history, education, and any other auto-filled sections.
 Fix titles, dates, and company names.